YeHuanjie/start-on-Angel/README.md

       ```
       ./start-all.sh
       ```
-3. Q: application finished with status:failed
+3. Q: application finished with status:failed<br>
    A: check logs for more info
       ```
       yarn logs -applicationId xxxapplicationIdxxxx